JumpLink/cms/public/sites/docs/Tutorial.md

       });
     });

-To [see here](https://github.com/JumpLink/cms-tutorial-theme/compare/step-1...step-2) to show all differences between step-1 and step2.
+[Show here](https://github.com/JumpLink/cms-tutorial-theme/compare/step-1...step-2) to see all differences between step-1 and step2.